Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 • European Fulfilment Network (EFN): Think of this as the European version of NARF.
 You can store your inventory in one EU country (like Germany) and fulfill orders from all the other EU marketplaces.
 It’s a straightforward way to get started in Europe without the complexity of storing stock in multiple countries right away.

 • Pan-European FBA: This is the next level up for serious European expansion.
 You send your inventory to a single Amazon fulfillment center in the EU, and Amazon takes it from there, automatically distributing your stock across its European network based on where they predict customer demand will be.
 This means faster shipping for customers (often making your products Prime-eligible) and lower local fulfillment fees.
-The trade-off?
-You’ll have VAT registration obligations in multiple countries.
+You’ll need to handle VAT registration in several countries.

 • Multi-Country Inventory (MCI): With MCI, you’re in the driver’s seat.
 You decide exactly which countries to store your inventory in, giving you precise control over your supply chain but also requiring more hands-on management.